Temperature effects on magnetoplasmon spectrum of a weakly modulated graphene monolayer: Conclusions

 \section{Conclusions}

-We have determined the finite temperature intra-Landau band magnetoplasmon frequency for electrically modulated graphene as well as the 2DEG in the presence of a magnetic field employing the SCF approach.
-We find that the magnetic oscillations (SdH and Weiss) in the magnetoplasmon spectrum in graphene monolayer have a higher amplitude compared to the conventional 2DEG realized in semiconductor heterostructures.
+We have determined the finite temperature intra-Landau band magnetoplasmon frequency for both electrically modulated graphene and for a 2DEG in the presence of a magnetic field, by employing the SCF approach.
+We find that the magnetic oscillations (SdH and Weiss) in the magnetoplasmon spectrum in a graphene monolayer have a higher amplitude compared to the conventional 2DEG realized in semiconductor heterostructures.
 Moreover, these oscillations persist at a higher temperature in graphene compared to the 2DEG.
 Hence they are more robust against temperature in graphene.
-Furthermore, $\pi$ Berry's phase acquired by the Dirac electrons leads to $\pi$ phase shift in the magnetoplasmon spectrum in graphene monolayer compared to 2DEG.
+Furthermore, the $\pi$ Berry's phase acquired by the Dirac electrons leads to $\pi$ phase shift in the magnetoplasmon spectrum in a graphene monolayer compared to a 2DEG.

-One of us (K. Sabeeh) would like to acknowledge the support of the Pakistan Science Foundation (PSF) through project No. C-QU/Phys (129).
+One of us (K. Sabeeh) would like to acknowledge the support of the Higher Education Commission (HEC) of Pakistan through project No. 20-1484/R\&D/09.
 M. Tahir would like to acknowledge the support of the Pakistan Higher Education Commission (HEC).